GeniusVentures/gitbook/about-gnus.ai/how-does-it-work/distributed-computation.md

 3. **Parallel Processing:**
    * Nodes work simultaneously on their allocated sub-tasks, leveraging parallel processing capabilities.
 This significantly accelerates the overall task completion time.

-Managing computational resources highlights the flexibilityof GNUS.AI to operate opportunistically during periods of device inactivity.
+Managing computational resources highlights the flexibility of GNUS.AI to operate opportunistically during periods of device inactivity.